rainmanh/jumpscale_core8/docs/AYS/Definitions/2-Templates-Recipes-Instances.md

 An AYS service *instance* is a deployed unique instance of an AYS *recipe* - or AYS *template*.

 For example a Docker application running on a host node is an AYS service instance of an AYS service template for that Docker application, for which there is a version-controlled AYS service recipe specific to that environment.

+Read the section about the [Life cycle of an AYS service instance](AtYourServiceLifecycle.html) for more details.